Last updated: 14 September 2020.

-The coronavirus (COVID-19) crisis is a worrying time for all of us.
-It is having a significant impact on the people and organisations we work with.
+The coronavirus (COVID-19) crisis is having a significant impact on the people and organisations we work with.

 If you are concerned about the impact of coronavirus (COVID-19) on your heritage project or organisation, please don’t hesitate to contact our Customer Service team.

-- the £1.2m Digital Skills for Heritage initiative
+- the Digital Skills for Heritage initiative (see below)

 This applies to more than 2,500 projects in development and delivery where our investment commitments total over £1bn.